 - 1 tsp chopped fresh rosemary sprigs

 - Set a large saucepan over medium heat.
-Remove sausages from their casing and add meat to the saucepan.
-Break it up into small pieces using a wooden spoon or spatula.
+Remove sausages from their casings (if not using ground sausage) and add to the saucepan.
+Break the meat up into smaller pieces using a wooden spoon or spatula.

 - Cook until the sausage is in small crumbles and fully browned.
 As it cooks, it will be easier to break up the pieces into smaller bits.